National Collection of Yeast Cultures

-The National Collection of Yeast Cultures (NCYC) is a yeast culture collection, established in 1951, and working under the Budapest Treaty for the storage of over 4,000 yeast cultures.
-Located at the Institute of Food Research in Norwich, England, since 1980.
-NCYC is part funded by the UK government but provides a commercial service to identify, store and supply yeast cultures.
+The National Collection of Yeast Cultures (NCYC) is a British yeast culture collection based at the Norwich Research Park in Norwich, Norfolk, United Kingdom, that currently maintains a collection of over 4400 strains and operates under the Budapest Treaty.

 As well as the traditional baking and brewing yeast Saccharomyces cerevisiae, this culture collection also contains hundreds of non-pathogenic yeast species.
 The yeasts are kept frozen under liquid nitrogen or freeze-dried in glass ampoules.
 To ensure the collection's safety, it is also duplicated and stored off site.
 Yeasts have been stored and revived successfully decades later.